onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

      - debug
  ...

+ # Just another example using YAML file
+ - name: load vars in a file
+  hosts: rdb
+ ...
+  vars_files:
+    - ../vars/{{ vnf_instance }}.yml

  $ ls -1 ../vars
  vfdb9904v.json
  vfdb9905v.json
  vfdb9906v.json
- vfdb9907v.json
- vfdb9908v.json
+ vfdb9904v.yml
+ vfdb9905v.yml
+ vfdb9906v.yml

-Parameters like VNF names, VNFC names, OA&M IP addresses will be extracted from the inventory database (A&AI) by APPC/SDN-C and then passed down to Ansible Server in a NodeList attribute, as part of APPC/SDN-C request through REST API.
+Parameters like VNF names, VNFC names, OA&M IP addresses are extracted from the inventory database (A&AI) by APPC/SDN-C and then passed down to Ansible Server in a NodeList attribute, as part of APPC/SDN-C request through REST API.
 The Ansible Server Rest API uses the NodeList contents and